tommysullivan/ts-injector/readme.md

 3. What versions of all of the packages do I want to use, and from where do I want to install them, and how?
 4. Do I want to save the result(s) of my tests to http://testing.devops.lab?

-### Run Cucumber.js Executable

-This is the simplest and most direct way to run the tests with minimal MapR-specific framwork involved.
-Depending on the tests being run, you may be prompted to enter certain environment variables.

-Either install cucumber globally and run it:

-    > sudo npm install -g cucumber
-    > cucumber.js

-Or use the local cucumber after doing an npm install:

-    > node_modules/cucumber/bin/cucumber.js

 ### Run Cucumber.js with the Test Framework

 This type of run captures additional information about the cluster and the testing environment, producing